'I Want To Be Sure My Son Is Safe': Asylum-Seekers Send Children Across Border Alone

 "But when a parent decides, 'My child is better off without me,'" Goodwin says, "That's so much worse."

-The Department of Homeland Security did respond to a request for comment.
+The Department of Homeland Security did not respond to a request for comment.

 When questioned in recent months about appalling conditions in Mexican border towns where asylum-seekers are waiting, senior DHS officials have said that parents should not bring children on these harrowing journeys in the first place.
 And further, they have said that Mexico has assured the Trump administration migrants are being taken care of.